Read the Signs – Street Names in Liverpool Connected to the Trade in Enslaved Africans

 The Earle Family of Liverpool were heavily involved in the slave trade over a number of generations as slave ship owners, captains, and plantation landlords.
 John Earle came to Liverpool from Warrington in 1688, joining the house of William Clayton, MP and a well-known merchant.

 By 1700, he had established his own business and was trading in a range of commodities including wine, tobacco, sugar and iron goods.
-He was also responsible for establishing the family interest in the slave trade.
+He was also responsible for establishing the family interest in the trade in enslaved people.
 The Earle family connection with slavery would continue for over a century.

 Thomas served as mayor in 1787 and by this time had used the family wealth to purchase the Spekeland estate; in 1805 he built Spekeland House close to the site of Earle Road.
 In the 1830s the Earle’s acquired a plantation in Berbice, British Guiana (now Guyana), which they acquired as part of a bad debt.